yqlbu/hikariai-web/web/content/blog/24-Use-Packer-Like-a-Pro.md

 I’ve been using [ Proxmox VE ](https://www.proxmox.com/en/proxmox-ve) for a while now in my Homelab as an open-source alternative for a virtualization platform like ESXi.
 One useful feature in Proxmox is the templates that allow us to create `LXC` or `VM` templates that can then be cloned as a starting point for new Proxmox resources.
 Now with these templates, we can have a standard starting point to install our applications on top of, pre-install packages for authentication, security, logging, etc without anyone else needing to think about it as we bake these best practices right into these template resources.

 However, creating and managing these templates can become a challenge with how time-consuming and manual it can be.
-I want to show you how you can make this process more standardized and automated with the use of [ Packer codifying your Proxmox templates and orchestrating the building and packaging of these templates so they are available for use on your Proxmox hosts.
+I want to show you how you can make this process more standardized and automated with the use of [ Packer ](https://www.packer.io/) to modifying your Proxmox templates and orchestrating the building and packaging of these templates so they are available for use on your Proxmox hosts.

 ---